 More and more, children and adolescents are growing up online.
 Gone are the days when playing outside was the most popular form of entertainment.
-Time is now monopolized by tablets, smartphones and gaming consoles, with an increasing number of kids fixated on virtual worlds.
+Time is now monopolized by tablets, smartphones and gaming consoles, with an increasing number of kids fixated on virtual worlds not knowing the dangers of virtual reality.

 Virtual reality is a computer-generated immersive environment that can be similar to the real world.
 But most times VR is fantastical, creating an experience not possible in physical reality.
 With virtual reality equipment—usually headsets—the user can see around the artificial world, move around it, and interact with virtual features or items.